Federal Government Resources

 - Cosmicopia’s Great Links page for interested readers without a background in space science.

-- NOAA Auroral Activity maps ; see also NOAA's new beta site: the Ovation Auroral Activity Maps ; and the page for Aurora Forecast maps from the University of Alaska Geophysical Institute.
-Or NOAA Space Weather Forecast Discussion page.
+- NOAA Auroral Activity maps ; see also NOAA's new site: the Ovation Auroral Activity Maps.
+Compare the NOAA auroral predictions to these Aurora Forecast maps from the University of Alaska Geophysical Institute.
+Read the updates from the NOAA Space Weather Prediction Center for a discussion of current sun flares, radio blackouts, and CMEs (coronal mass ejections.)

 - NASA's ISS Tracker will help you find the local flyby times to view the International Space Station.